-When we last posted about this project, we were remiss to share it won a Remodel of the Year (REMY) Gold award and more recently it starred in Kansas City Homes & Style's October 2022 issue!
-The entry on this coastal farmhouse remodel includes a lot of input from our designer, Megan Bringman, who worked closely with our clients to understand and develop their vision for their home's transformation.
+When we last posted about this project, we were remiss in sharing it won a Remodel of the Year (REMY) Gold award, and more recently, it starred in Kansas City Homes & Style‘s October 2022 issue!
+The entry on this coastal farmhouse remodel includes a lot of input from our designer, Megan Bringman, who worked closely with our clients to understand and develop their vision for their home’s transformation.

 Dining Room and Bar